mlai-bonn/SeminarDeepLearning/s06_ModelSelection.md

 $$

 ##### Remark
 This is a tight bound!
-The Fundamental Theorem of learning gives similar bound, which is not quite as good.
+The Fundamental Theorem of Learning gives similar bound, which is not quite as good.
 Theorem 1 bounds the true risk well, because $V$ is a "fresh" set not used in training, so $h$ and $V$ are independent.

 #### Theorem 2 (without proof)